openaps/AndroidAPSdocs/docs/EN/Getting-Started/Glossary.md

 </tr>
 <tr>
  <td><strong>git</strong></td>
- <td>git in our context here is the tool to mainly download the AndroidAPS sources from Github for the build process.
+ <td>git in our context here is the tool to mainly download the AAPS sources from Github for the build process.
 It's version-control system for tracking changes in computer files and coordinating work on those files especially for teams.<br>-> necessary for APK updates</td>
  <td>&nbsp;</td>
  <td><a href="../Installing-AndroidAPS/Update-to-new-version.html">Wiki - update APK</a></td>
 </tr>